yumy-yumy/topic-model/src/ReadMe.md

 `python preXml.py -f raw_data.xml -o /home/data`

 , where `raw_data.xml` is the file contains raw data and  `/home/data` is the outpath to save results.
-It extracts necessary informartion such as abstract and category of an atrticle and the output is a set of .txt files where each of them contains extracted data in the same year.
+It extracts necessary informartion such as abstract and category of an atrticle.
+The output is a set of .txt files where each of them contains extracted data in the same year.

-2. There may exit duplicate articles.
+In the .txt file, each line represents an article by the format of [id/category]\t[text].

+2. We then need extract texts from .txt files in step 1.
+Also there may exist duplicate articles and they should be removed.

+Run

-Run `python rm_dup.py -f data.txt -o `
+`python extract_text.py -f data_1998.txt -o /home/text`

+, where `data_1998.txt` is the input .txt file containing articles in 1998 and similary, `/home/text` is the output path.
+The output is a `text_1998.txt` file only contains texts of articles without duplicates.
+A `stat.csv` file is created if it does not exist and a line in the format of `[1998] [the number of articles]` is added to this file.

 # Training LDA Model